slackticus/alfred-ffmpeg-convert/README.md

 Example:
 encode example.mov

-Big moveis will take a while to encode so it will let you know when it starts and when it finishes with big type on the screen and a sound.
+Big movies will take a while to encode so it will let you know when it starts and when it finishes with big type on the screen and a sound.